 We examine what may have changed in 2007 and how that could impact the relative valuation of value compared to growth by introducing a regression-based model that accounts for the correlations of the three components of the value premium.

-The accounting identity decomposition fully attributes the impact of changes in relative valuations on the portfolio returns, between the start and endpoint of the portfolio observations.
+Estimating a Revaluation Model.
+The accounting identity decomposition fully attributes the changes in relative valuations, between the start and endpoint of the portfolio observations, to the portfolio returns.
 The full attribution would be more intuitive if the strategy had little turnover; that is, the stocks the portfolios hold next year are the same as they hold today.
 In the presence of turnover, however, the stocks held in the strategy portfolios do not fully benefit (or suffer) from the revaluations of the value and growth stocks.

 To illustrate, suppose we track the valuation of a group of small value stocks from year t to year t + 1.
-Let’s assume also that the average valuation of these stocks increases by 10%.
-In the case of no migration (i.e., every stock in the small value portfolio today is in the small value portfolio next year, and there are no new entrants) and no change in the underlying fundamentals, a strategy that holds this group of small value stocks will gain 10% from the change in valuation.
-In the presence of migration, however, the 10% change in valuation will not apply to all of the portfolio held at year t.
-Some of the small value stocks may have moved into the small neutral category, some big neutral stocks may have moved into the small value category, while some new stocks may have entered the small value stock universe from the large stock universe or even from the previously excluded tiny stocks.
-Suppose, for example, that the group of small value stocks that we bought last year earned just 8%.
-The 2% gap between the 10% valuation change and the 8% return we experienced is due to what we call migration.
+Assume also that the valuation of these stocks increases by 10%.
+In the case of no migration (i.e., every stock in the small value portfolio today is in the small value portfolio next year, and there are no new entrants), a strategy that holds this group of small value stocks will gain 10% from the change in valuation.
+In the presence of migration, however, the 10% change in valuation will not apply to all of the portfolio held at year t; some of the small value stocks may have moved into the small neutral category and some big neutral stocks may have moved into the small value category, while some new stocks may have entered the small value stock universe from the large stock universe or from the previously excluded tiny stocks.

 We take this turnover effect into account by estimating the average relationship between the revaluation component and the value (HML) factor’s return.
 Specifically, we define the independent variable as the revaluation term from the preceding decomposition as